The Bates Lane Conservation Area's hiking trails lay in an area in Scituate that are considered to be in the west end section of Scituate.

 This area is a bit rustic, into the forest and off the beaten path of the usual route taken through Scituate.

-The conservation is located on Thomas Clapp Rd and has an affiliation with the Maxwell Conservation Trust and the Litchfield Conservation Area.
+The conservation is located on Thomas Clapp Rd and has an affiliation with the Maxwell Conservation Trust and the Litchfield Preserve.
 The three form an association that is progressive in procuring and establishing new conservation areas in town.

 You will find the trails here well maintained, marked and an abundant use of weather protected maps to assure you of a journey well traveled.